 The Gamble Mansion Provided Sanctuary for a Wanted Confederate Fugitive

-At the close of the Civil War, Confederate Secretary of State Judah P. Benjamin fled Richmond with Jefferson Davis as far as Georgia, began on April 2, 1865, with the fall of the Confederate capital, Richmond, Virginia, and the evacuation of the Confederate government.
+At the close of the Civil War, Confederate Secretary of State Judah P. Benjamin fled Richmond with Jefferson Davis as far as Georgia, which began on April 2, 1865, with the fall of the Confederate capital, Richmond, Virginia, and the evacuation of the Confederate government.
 Benjamin declared to a confidant, “I’ll never be taken alive.”

 Benjamin proceeded into Florida on horseback under the false name of a Frenchman, M. M. Bonfals.
 Armed with letters of introduction from his South Carolina relatives, and dressed in homespun clothes.
 He continued until he reached Leroy Lesley of Brooksville, near Tampa, Florida.
 He was then escorted to Manatee and Benjamin’s resided at the Gamble plantation from May to June.
 It was here he worked with Archibald McNeill to formulate an escape from Florida.